 Symptoms of Cutaneous Lichen Planus:

-- Rash appears abruptly, with the first outbreak usually lasting weeks to months.
+- A rash appears abruptly, with the first outbreak usually lasting weeks to months.

 - When the rash has gone there may be dark brown/gray spots on the skin, which are more noticeable on dark skin.

-- 10% of cases effect the nails, causing irregular longitudinal grooving, ridging, thinning and shedding of the nail plate with tissue death of the nail bed.
+- 10% of cases affect the nails, causing irregular longitudinal grooving, ridging, thinning, and shedding of the nail plate with tissue death of the nail bed.

 - Hardening of skin under the nails and pigmentation may be evident.

-- Papules are approximately 3mm to 5mm in diameter.
+- Lesions are approximately 3mm to 5mm in diameter.

-- White streaks on the papules, called “Wickham’s striae” can be present.
+- White streaks on the lesions called “Wickham’s striae” can be present.

-- Most effected areas are the wrists, elbows, lower back and ankles.
+- The most affected areas are the wrists, elbows, lower back, and ankles.

-- The shins present with hypertrophic (thickened) lichen planus.
+- The shins present with thickened lichen planus.

 Diagnosis of Cutaneous Lichen Planus: